hapifhir/hapi-fhir-jpaserver-starter/src/test/smoketest/SMOKE_TEST.md

 on the jetbrains website, in addition to the [API reference][Link-HTTP-Client-Req-API].

 ### Formatting
-As mentioned, each test file corresponds to a given section within the hapifhir documentation as close as possible.
+Each test file corresponds to a given section within the hapifhir documentation as close as possible.
 For example, there is a `plain_server.rest` file, which attemps to smoke test all basic functionality outlined in the section [within the docs][Link-HAPI-FHIR-docs-plain-server].